On matrices in finite free position: Matrices in multiplicative finite free position

 Since $\trace(AB) = \trace(A) + a$, the characteristic polynomial of $AB$ is

 where $q(x)$ is a polynomial in $x$ of degree less than $n-1$.

 The multiplicative convolution of $\chi_{A}(x)$ and $\chi_{B}(x)$ is

 We see that the coefficients of $x^{n-1}$ in \eqref{eq:chi_AB} and in \eqref{eq:chi_A_mconv_chi_B} are different from each other, implying that $\chi_{AB}(x) \neq \chi_{A}(x) \multconv \chi_{B}(x)$.
-It follows that $\mct{\PB} \subseteq \DD$ and with the inclusion in the opposite direction, we have $\mct{\PB} = \DD$. \end{proof}
+It follows that $\mct{\mc{B}}_n \subseteq \DD$ and with the inclusion in the opposite direction, we have $\mct{\mc{B}}_n = \DD$. \end{proof}

-The next corollary is analogues to Corollary~\ref{cor:commuting} and is proved in a similar way. \begin{corollary} Let $\Sn{A} \subseteq \Cnn$ be a maximal family of commuting diagonalizable matrices and let $\PB$ be the family of principally balanced matrices.
-Then there exists a non-singular matrix $P$, such that $\Sn{A}$ and $P^{-1} {\PB} P$ form a multiplicative complementary pair. \\ If $\Sn{A}$ is a maximal family of commuting symmetric matrices then there exists an orthogonal matrix $U$, such that $\Sn{A}$ and $U^T {\PB} U$ form a multiplicative complementary pair. \end{corollary} Similarly to Theorem~\ref{thm:addorthogonal} we have the following theorem of \cite{MSS22} with respect to the multiplicative convolution. \begin{theorem} Let $A,B \in \Rnn$ with $A$ being symmetric.
-Then
+The next corollary is analogues to Corollary~\ref{cor:commuting} and is proved in a similar way. \begin{corollary} Let $\Sn{A} \subseteq \Cnn$ be a maximal family of commuting diagonalizable matrices and let $\PB \subseteq \Cnn$ be the family of principally balanced matrices.
+Then there exists a non-singular matrix $P$, such that $\Sn{A}$ and $P^{-1} {\PB} P$ form a multiplicative complementary pair. \\ \end{corollary}